-For example, let's say your status expires on October 1, 2014.
-The earliest USCIS can receive your I-829 Petition would be July 3, 2014.
-If USCIS receives your petition on July 2, 2014, or earlier, it will consider the petition "untimely filed," and will reject and return it to you.
-Similarly, if USCIS receives the petition on October 2, 2014, after your status expires, it will reject the petition (and you will be out of status, potentially leading to removal from the U.S.).
+For example, let's say your status expires on October 1, 2023.
+The earliest USCIS can receive your I-829 would be July 3, 2023.
+If USCIS receives your petition on July 2, 2023, or earlier, it will consider the petition "untimely filed," and will reject and return it to you.
+Similarly, if USCIS receives the petition on October 2, 2023, after your status expires, it will reject the petition (and you will be out of status, potentially leading to removal from the United States).

-Finally, the I-829 Petition has a filing fee ($3,750 in 2014) and a biometrics fee of ($85 per applicant in 2014).
+Finally, the I-829 Petition has a filing fee ($3,750 in late 2023) and a biometrics fee of ($85 per applicant in late 2023).
 The fee must be submitted with the other documentation.

 The following are a few of the most critical aspects of the Form I-829 that deserve special attention:

-Be sure to put a U.S. address.
-Per the relevant immigration law, found at 8 CFR 216.6(a)(3), petitioners are not required to be in the U.S. when they file the I-829, but USCIS will not mail a new green card to an overseas address.
+Be sure to put a U.S. address for where you live.
+Per the relevant immigration regulation, found at 8 C.F.R.
+Section 216.6(a)(3), petitioners are not required to be in the United States when they file the I-829, but USCIS will not mail a new green card to an overseas address.

 Be sure to include all dependents (spouse and children) on the form.
 Failure to do so will result in the dependent's status expiring and potentially serious immigration consequences.
 Please also check to be sure if you can include your dependents in your petition or whether they each need to submit separate petitions.

 Additionally, after you file the I-829, USCIS will send you written notification of the date, time, and location of your biometrics (fingerprinting) appointment.
 You must appear at this appointment or your petition may be denied.
-This notice will contain very important information regarding the steps you must take if you need to reschedule your biometrics appointment.
+This notice will contain important information regarding the steps you must take if you need to reschedule your biometrics appointment.
 Pay careful attention to this notice and make sure you attend the appointment, or timely request a rescheduling.